 To solve the security shortcomings of SNMPv1 and SNMPv2c, SNMPv3 provides secure access to SEs by authenticating and encrypting packets over the network.
-The SNMP agent in the Cisco Internet Streamer CDS Release 2.5 software supports SNMPv3, SNMPv1, and SNMPv2c.
+The SNMP agent supports SNMPv3, SNMPv1, and SNMPv2c.

 Using SNMPv3, users can securely collect management information from their SNMP agents.
 Also, confidential information, such as SNMP set packets that change an SE's configuration, can be encrypted to prevent their contents from being exposed on the wire.
 Also, the group-based administrative model allows different users to access the same SNMP agent with varying access privileges.